hbc/NGS_Data_Analysis_Course/sessionII/lessons/08_introR-data-manipulation.md

 levels(expression)
 min(expression) ## works!
 ```
-Since factors are special vectors, the same rules for selecting values using indexing apply.
+Since factors are special vectors, the same rules for selecting values using indices apply.
 Let's extract the values of the factor with `high` expression:

 First, we create a vector of indices: